butnaruv/PAD-Lab1/README.md

 ```

-* Read all tasks:
+* Read all tasks assigned to an event:
 ```
 Endpoint: GET /api/tasks
+Request Parameters: {
+   "eventId": "integer"
+}
-Response: HTTP status code 200 with a JSON response containing a list of tasks.
+Response(eventId Found): HTTP status code 200 with a JSON response containing a list of tasks.
+Response (eventId Not Found): HTTP status code 404
 ```

 * Delete task: